Board of Trustees

 Kimberly Bullock Gatling | Appointed in 2023 by the B.O.G.; term ends 2027

 Gatling grew up in Hampton, Virginia.
-She graduated cum laude from North Carolina A&T State University in 1996 with a Bachelor of Science Degree in Electrical Engineering.
-She graduated from George Washington University Law School in 1999 with her Juris Doctor degree.
-She served on the editorial board of the American Intellectual Property Law Association Quarterly Journal while she was in law school.
+She graduated cum laude from North Carolina A&T State University in 1996 with a BS in electrical engineering and received her JD from George Washington University Law School in 1999.
 Gatling is licensed to practice law in North Carolina, before the United States Patent and Trademark Office, and before the United States Supreme Court.

-Gatling is on the Boards of Directors for the Culp, Inc. and Truliant Federal Credit Union.
+Gatling is past Chair of the North Carolina A&T State University Board of Trustees, and she also serves on the Boards of Directors for Truliant Federal Credit Union, Culp, Inc., the Greensboro Chamber of Commerce, and the Cone Health Foundation.
 She is a former Chair of the Board of Visitors for North Carolina A&T State University.
-She formerly served on the Boards of Directors for the United Way of Greater Greensboro, Cone Health Foundation, Gateway University Research Park, North Carolina A&T State University Real Estate Foundation, North Carolina Bar Association, Habitat for Humanity of Greater Greensboro, and the Women’s Resource Center.
-She is a member of Providence Baptist Church, Delta Sigma Theta Sorority, Inc., the Links Incorporated, and Jack and Jill of America, Inc.
+Gatling formerly served on the Boards of Directors for United Way of Greater Greensboro, the Gateway University Research Park, and the North Carolina A&T State University Real Estate Foundation, the North Carolina Bar Association, Habitat for Humanity of Greater Greensboro, Triad Stage, and the Women’s Resource Center.
+She is also a member of Providence Baptist Church, Delta Sigma Theta Sorority, Inc., the Links Incorporated, and Jack and Jill of America, Inc.

 Gatling is very busy at home with being a wife and mother to three sons.
 She enjoys spending time with her family and swimming.